YileAllenChen1/YileAllenChen1/README.md

 -->

 - 🔭 I’m currently working on [TODS: A Time series Outlier Detection System](https://github.com/datamllab/tods)
-- 🌱 I’m currently looking for an internship for 2021
+- 🌱 I’m excited to announce that I will be joining Arm in the summer and NVIDIA in the fall as a software intern!
 - ⚡ Fun fact: My name is pronouced with two syllables: Yi Le
 - 😄 I enjoy running, basketball and photography.
 - 💬 Stay Hungry, Stay Foolish. 博观而约取，厚积而薄发。